camillevalat/Abcd5-website/README.md

   <img src="./assets/img/budget-graph2.png" width="60%">
 </p>

-While our hexbin plots offer a panoramic view of budget trends, they do not provide precise and quantifiable insights.
-Given this limitation, we introduce linear regression into our analysis, aiming to quantify and better understand these budgetary trends.
+While our hexbin plots offer a panoramic view of budget trends, they lack the depth to provide precise, quantifiable insights.
+Recognizing this limitation, we introduce linear regression into our analysis, aiming to quantify and better understand these budgetary trends.

 ### Behind the Curtain of Movie Economics

-In the cinematic realm, the alchemy of transforming a budget into a successful movie is a tale as old as the industry itself.
-The question of whether financial heft translates to critical acclaim takes center stage in our analysis.
-We focus on the relationship between a movie's budget and its weighted score to unravel this enigma.
+In the cinematic world, the desire of transforming a budget into a masterpiece is a tale as old as the industry itself.
+The question of whether financial capital translates to good ratings takes center stage in our analysis.
+We look in to the relationship between a movie's budget and its weighted score.

 <p align="center">
   <img src="./assets/img/budget-graph3.png" width="60%">
 </p>

-The scatter plot lays out the vast landscape of our inquiry, where each dot represents a movie's financial blueprint against its artistic reception.
-As we follow the red thread of the linear regression line, we see the narrative of the budget's influence begin to unfold.
-This line suggests a positive correlation: more money might hint at a higher rating.
+The scatter plot responds to our question, where each dot represents a movie's financial blueprint against its artistic reception.
+This red line, suggests a positive correlation: more money might hint at a higher rating.

-The Pearson Correlation Coefficient, at a modest 0.307, plays a faint symphony—it whispers of a relationship between budget and score that exists, yet doesn't shout.
-It's a delicate dance between dollars and stars, where the step of one lightly influences the twirl of the other, suggesting that while bigger budgets are often associated with higher scores, the bond is not one of destiny, but rather, of gentle persuasion.
+The Pearson Correlation Coefficient, at 0.307, implies a relationship between budget and score that exist.
+Suggesting that while bigger budgets are often associated with higher scores, the bond is not an assurance, but rather,a helper.

-Our tale takes a decisive turn as the P-value enters the stage, casting away the shadows of chance.
-The statistical significance of this number reassures us that the correlation we observe is no mere play of fortune.
-It's a scripted part of the plot, affirming that the budget's role is not a fleeting cameo but a character with a part to play in the narrative of ratings.
+The P-value shows the importance of this correlation.
+The statistical significance of this number reassures us that the correlation we observe is not related to chance.
+It affirms that the budget's role is statistically significant to determine the weighted score.

 <p align="center">